ParticipaPY/civic-crowdanalytics/README.md

 ## Features

-In a first version, the tool will support the following analytics features:
+In its first version the tool supports the following analytics features:

 1. **Categorization:**  This feature organizes the data into main- and subcategories by using a well-known concept extraction algorithm that we adapt to our purposes.
 To train the algorithm, the user first codes a part of the dataset by labeling main categories and subcategories, and then lets the algorithm categorize the rest of the data;
 2. **Concept Occurrence:**  Expressions and words are extracted from the data and displayed by frequency.
 Concept extraction provides lists of key terms and phrases, distributed by occurrence, which are then further analyzed using a variety of statistical and qualitative methods;